near/docs/docs/concepts/new-to-near.md

 ## What is NEAR? {#what-is-near}

 What is NEAR, and why should you care about its technology?
-NEAR has been built from the ground up to be high-performant, incredibly secure, and infinitely scalable all while supporting sustainability.
+NEAR is a blockchain that has been built from the ground up to be high-performant, incredibly secure, and infinitely scalable all while supporting sustainability.
 To help get an understanding of NEAR’s mental model, the basics need to be covered.
-At its very core, NEAR is a blockchain.
-While this may be a scary term for some, it’s surprisingly simple.
+Blockchain, while it may be a scary term for some, is surprisingly simple.

 ### What is blockchain? {#what-is-blockchain}
 To start, you can think of a blockchain as a decentralized database where you can store and retrieve information from anywhere around the world.
 It’s decentralized due to the fact that it isn’t owned or controlled by one single entity.